awsdocs/amazon-pinpoint-user-guide/doc-source/journeys-metrics.md

 + **Does not refresh on segment update**/ **Refreshes on update** – Indicates whether **Refresh on segment update** was chosen when adding endpoints for the journey entry activity\.
 + **Number of times entry segment will be refreshed** – The maximum number of times that the segment will be refreshed during the course of the journey\.
 + **Number of times entry segment has been refreshed since start** – The current number of times the segment has been refreshed since the journey started\.
++ **Removed due to re\-evaluation** – The number of endpoints that were removed from the journey as a result of the re\-evaluation process that occurs when a participant reaches a **Send contact center** activity\.
+For more information, see [Set up a contact center activity](journeys-add-activities.md#journeys-add-activities-procedures-contact-center)\.

 ### Unsent Message Metrics<a name="journeys-metrics-execution-unsent"></a>